EdgeFirstAI/documentation/docs/models/modelpack/tutorials/measurement_tape.md

 ![Data Collection](assets/measurement_tap/data_collection.png)

-The image above shows measurement tape images captured from different angles and positions using an iPhone 15.
+The image above shows measurement tape images captured from different angles and positions using an iPhone, though any camera will work you just need to be able to transfer the photos and videos to your PC.
 We recorded both images and videos with varying camera orientations to ensure diverse perspectives.

 To create a dataset in EdgeFirst Studio, navigate to the Tutorials project and click the `Create New` button.
 Name the dataset "MeasurementTape" and add a single label: `tape`.
 You can keep the default `Annotations Set Name` or modify it as needed.
 Adding a description will be useful when accessing the dataset through the `edgefirst-client` API.